 ENR Interdisciplinary Projects & Fellows Program

-To further the ENR Program's mission of "engaging the law to support sustainability on earth," the Program has developed theme-based projects that draw upon existing faculty strengths and provide synergistic opportunities for promoting student experience, providing service to the community, reaching out to diverse communities, bringing global content to the curriculum, and bringing intellectual energy to bear on some of the most challenging and cutting-edge environmental issues of our day.
-The ENR's seven interdisciplinary projects are
+To further the ENR Center’s mission of "engaging the law to support sustainability on earth," the ENR Center has developed seven theme-based projects that draw upon existing faculty strengths and provide synergistic opportunities for promoting student experience, providing service to the community, and bringing intellectual energy to bear on some of the most challenging and cutting-edge environmental issues of our day.

 Focusing on public trust theory and private property tools to achieve landscape conservation.